GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Introduction

 Regarding rigid body integrators in particular, the following is an incomplete list in addition to \cite{Touma94}.
 Firstly, the work of \cite{dullweber1997symplectic} used a splitting approach (similar to \cite{Touma94} in essence, however split differently) to construct symplectic and Lie-group-preserving integrators for rigid molecules.
 The main idea is to split the Hamiltonian into a free rigid body part, including both translational and rotational kinetic energies, plus a potential part.
 The latter can be exactly integrated, and the former too when the rigid body is axial symmetric; otherwise, it is further split into a symmetric top and a correction term, both of which can be exactly integrated in a cheap way (without using special functions).
 Methods in the proposed package (which are explicit, high-order integrators) are largely based on this idea.
 Secondly, we note various splitting schemes for integrating free rigid bodies were compared in \cite{fasso2003comparison}.
 Recall that the free rigid body is integrable, and its numerical simulation based on multiple ways of expressing the exact solution were also proposed (e.g., \cite{van2007symplectic, celledoni2008exact}), but the exact expressions involve special functions (unless the bodies are axial symmetric), which can be computationally expensive.
 Moreover, the `exact' solutions are not exact due to round-off errors, and this complication is studied (and remedied) in \cite{vilmart2008reducing}.
 For simple and robust arithmetic, the free-rigid-body part of our method will be based on a sub-splitting into an axial-symmetric part and a small correction, as most rotating celestial bodies relevant to this study are (almost) axial-symmetric.
 Also worth mentioning is, geometric integrators for (non-free but) gravitationally interacting rigid bodies have also been proposed; besides \cite{Touma94}, \cite{Lee07} constructed variational integrators using elegant geometric treatments; however, those integrators are implicit, and computational efficiency is hence not optimal.

-As we are interested in gravitationally interacting rigid bodies, \texttt{GRIT} uses tailored splitting schemes.
+As we are interested in gravitationally interacting rigid bodies, \GRIT{} uses tailored splitting schemes.
 This way, the existence of small parameters and separation of timescales in the system is utilized so that a better trade-off between efficiency and accuracy can be achieved (see Sec.\ref{sec:ourSplitting} for details).
-Our treatment is of course based on extensive existing studies of splitting methods, and some more general discussions on splitting methods can be found, e.g., in \cite{mclachlan2002splitting,blanes2008splitting,blanes2013new}.
+Our treatment is of course based on extensive existing studies of splitting methods, and some more general discussions on integrators based on splitting and composition can be found, e.g., in \cite{mclachlan2002splitting,blanes2008splitting,blanes2013new,tao2010nonintrusive}.

 This article is organized as the following: section \textsection \ref{sec:rigid_body_representation} describes the rigid body formulation adopted in our article, and section \textsection \ref{sec:algorithm} presents our symplectic algorithms.
-We then show consistency between our simulation using \texttt{GRIT} and secular theories in section \textsection \ref{sec:codecomp}, for the case of a moonless Earth and the case of a hypothetical Earth-Moon system that include tidal interactions.
+We then show consistency between our simulation using \GRIT{} and secular theories in section \textsection \ref{sec:codecomp}, for the case of a moonless Earth and the case of a hypothetical Earth-Moon system that include tidal interactions.
 In the end, we apply our package to simulate Trappist-I in section \textsection \ref{sec:Trap}, in order to investigate the effects of spin-orbit coupling in transit-timing variations, as well as in the tidally synchronized states of Trappist-I planets.